-- Whenever something is not explicitly stated in the ontology, can we assume that the opposite is the case? - LinkedMDB has no more than three James Dean movies can we assume he only played in three? - Classical logic and many ICT languages assume so: - "Closed World Assumption" (CWA) - OWL does not assume that: - "Open World Assumption" (OWA) - In RDF and OWL, we do not assume that something is false just because it is not stated
+- Whenever something is not explicitly stated in the ontology, can we assume that the opposite is the case? - DBpedia only lists three James Dean movies can we thus assume that he only played in three? - Classical logic and many ICT languages assume so: this is the "Closed World Assumption" (CWA) - In RDF and OWL, we do not assume that something is false just because it is not stated - this is the "Open World Assumption" (OWA)